Viyom/ns-3-dev-git/src/internet/doc/udp.rst

   Same as ``Bind()``, but for IPv6.

 *BindToNetDevice()*
-  Bind the socket to the specified ``NetDevice``, creating a general endpoint.
+  Bind the socket to the specified ``NetDevice``.If set on a socket, this option will force packets to leave the bound device regardless of the device that IP routing would naturally choose.
+In the receive direction, only packets received from the bound interface will be delivered.

 *ShutdownSend()*
   Signals the termination of send, or in other words, prevents data from being added